 What If the Statute of Limitations Has Run Out?

 As soon as you suspect that you have been a victim of malpractice, you should contact a medical malpractice lawyer immediately.
-There are numerous exceptions that can serve to lengthen the amount of time you have to file a medical malpractice lawsuit in Washington, D.C., Maryland, or Virginia.
+Numerous exceptions can serve to lengthen the amount of time you have to file a medical malpractice lawsuit in Washington, D.C., Maryland, or Virginia.
 These rules include the discovery rule, the continuing treatment rule, and extension for periods of incapacity.

 Lawsuit Requirements by Jurisdiction